Fire and Rescue Department of Malaysia: Mountain Search and Rescue

-Volunteer Fire and Rescue Force
+Volunteer Fire Force

-Volunteer Fire and Rescue Force (Pasukan Bomba Sukarela; PBS) traces their history back to 1883.
-The modern Volunteer Fire and Rescue Force was formed in 1987 and protected under Section 62 (1) (CA) Fire and Rescue Services Act 1988.
-Each Volunteer Fire and Rescue Force has their own fire stations, fire trucks, and equipment, which are usually sponsored by local industry.
+Volunteer Fire Force (Pasukan Bomba Sukarela; PBS) traces their history back to 1883.
+The modern Volunteer Fire Force was formed in 1987 and protected under Section 62 (1) (CA) Fire and Rescue Services Act 1988.
+Each Volunteer Fire Force has their own fire stations, fire trucks, and equipment, which are usually sponsored by local industry.

-The primary role of the Volunteer Fire and Rescue Force is to perform firefighting operations in their community.
+The primary role of the Volunteer Fire Force is to perform firefighting operations in their community.
 In case of fire emergencies in their community, the volunteers are the first there to control if not extinguish the fire.
 Their secondary role is to be the link between JBPM and their local community.
 In addition, they are entrusted by JBPM to spread awareness regarding to fire safety.

-The Volunteer Fire and Rescue Force train regularly in district fire stations so that they and their equipment are in good shape for fire emergencies.
+The Volunteer Fire Force train regularly in district fire stations so that they and their equipment are in good shape for fire emergencies.
 The volunteers can be easily identified by their yellow Firefighting Operations Dress.

 Uniform

-Blue Working Dress

 JBPM start using 'Very Dark Corn Flower Blue' for their official duty uniform since 1997.
-Before that, JBPM personnel wore a Khaki-coloured working uniform.

-The blue bush jacket uniform is worn by all JBPM ranks during official duties, while the tuck-in blue uniform version is worn during the parades.

-Orange Camouflage Dress

-This dress is devoted to carrying out special tasks, rescue operations, and other operations that do not involve firefighting.
-This dress can also be worn when doing the daily work at the fire station or in the official parade.

-Red Beret

-Both JBPM personnel and Auxiliary Firefighters are awarded with a red beret with a black lining behind the insignia once they finish their basic fire and rescue training at FRAM.

-For Volunteer Fire and Rescue Force, headwear differs depending to the state.
-In Kedah, the volunteers wear a maroon beret with a red lining behind the JBPM insignia, whilst in Penang, they wear a red beret similar to the regular force but without the black lining.
-Firefighter Cadets wear a dark navy-blue beret instead.

-Firefighting Operations Dress

-This fire-retardant dress is worn during firefighting operations and exercises that involve fire.
-This dress can also be worn during the official parade if instructed.

-There are a few colors of the firefighting operations dress.
-The color red (which replacing orange) is worn by regular firefighters, yellow is worn by volunteer firefighters and black is worn by JBPM officers (ranking from Assistant Fire Superintendent to Chief Fire Commissioner).